yuhonas/osx-colors/README.md

 ## Features

-* Sane color handling using color names
+* Sane color handling using color names and a single command
-* When provided a color in hex it'll find the "nearest" available apple color to it and set it to this, this is awesome if you use [pywal](https://github.com/dylanaraps/pywal) and want matching accent/highlight colors to your wallpaper
+* Provide it a color in hex and it'll find the "nearest" available apple color to it and set it to this, this is awesome if you use [pywal](https://github.com/dylanaraps/pywal) and want matching accent/highlight colors to your wallpaper
 * Restarts Finder,Docker,System Preferences etc upon setting so colors can be immediately seen

 ## Why

-I'm a huge fan of [pywal](https://github.com/dylanaraps/pywal) and what I thought would really be the cherry on top would be Accent/Highlight colors that were based on the color palette of the wallaper, however I wasn't able to find anything that did it and color management from the commandline simply sucked, so I wrote this for my personal needs
+I'm a huge fan of [pywal](https://github.com/dylanaraps/pywal) and what I thought would really be the cherry on top would be `Accent` & `Highlight` colors that were based on the color palette of the wallaper, however I wasn't able to find anything that did it and color management from the commandline simply sucked, so I wrote this for my personal needs

 ## Limitations